Shadowy-22/Java-Exception-Demo/README.md

-# Object-Oriented Programming: Activity No. 4

 ## Overview
-This activity focuses on exceptions, static and final keywords, collections, and streams in Java.
+These activity focuses on exceptions, static and final keywords, collections, and streams in Java.
 The challenges involve implementing methods and classes that handle exceptions effectively.

 ## Challenge 1: Exceptions with Division
 The first challenge involves testing a division method that handles different values for the numerator and denominator.
 It emphasizes the importance of managing division by zero and implementing appropriate exception handling.